 The beginning of the year may mark new changes, but some things always seem to stay the same.
 Case in point: the ever-present threat of cyber criminals and malware.
 In fact, Malwarebytes CEO and Forbes contributor Marcin Kleczynski predicts 2018 will be just as bad for cyber security as 2017 was.
 And why shouldn’t he think that?

-Under these circumstances, it’s imperative that small and medium-sized businesses do everything they can to shore up defenses and safeguard their networks and databases.
+Malware tools are becoming more advanced with the help of artificial intelligence, and cyber criminals continue to grow more sophisticated.
+It’s imperative that small and medium-sized businesses do everything they can to shore up defenses and safeguard their data.
 That means identifying any lingering weak points in their cyber security plan and fixing them.
-The most damaging vulnerabilities may not be technological oversights, however, but rather your employees.
+Your employees may represent the most damaging vulnerabilities, rather than just looking to technological oversights.
+This is why security training is essential.

 Employees: The cyber security plan X-factor

-Even the most diligently crafted data security plan may not be able to fully account for the impact that staff members will have on overall security posture.
-Employees have a powerful effect on cyber security that can be incredibly positive or negative, depending on the circumstances.
+Even the most diligently crafted data security plan may not be able to fully account for the impact that staff members have on security posture.
+Employees have a powerful effect on cyber security that can be incredibly positive or negative.

-Those employees who have received plenty of training on cyber security best practices and can spot some of the more common red flags will be an asset to your organization.
-Conversely, staff members who haven’t been trained on the ins and outs of data security and continue to make risky decisions while on the job, will be major liabilities.
+Employees who have received training on cyber security best practices can spot common red flags, and will be an asset to your organization.
+Conversely, staff members who haven’t been trained may be liabilities.
+Especially if they continue to make risky decisions while on the job.

 “Good security hygiene begins with strong, comprehensive training.”

-You should also provide yourself a safety net in the event that a threat breaches your defenses.
+Provide yourself a safety net in the event that a threat breaches your defenses.
 SIEM-as-a-Service data security solutions enable businesses to spot suspicious activity that might otherwise evade security tools.
-They provide business leaders with peace of mind knowing that if a data breach does occur, it will be quickly addressed and the damage will be minimized.
+They provide business leaders with peace of mind knowing that if a data breach does occur, it will be quickly addressed, minimizing damage.